frankaemika/docs/source/ros_introduction.rst

     Schematic overview of the ``franka_ros`` packages.

+``franka_ros`` integrates ``libfranka`` into ROS and ROS control.
-The ``franka_ros`` metapackage comprises a variety of packages that are briefly introduced here.
+It consists of a metapackage that comprises a variety of packages that are briefly introduced here.
 We also give a short how-to for :ref:`writing controllers <write_own_controller>`.

 All parameters passed to launch files in this section come with default values, so they